-Philippines' Duterte says China, Russia supportive when he complained of U.S.
+Philippines' Duterte says China, Russia supportive when he complained of U.S

 Duterte's comments come at a time when U.S. defense ties with Thailand, another traditional ally, have been temporarily scaled back following the military's 2014 coup.

-EDCA faced a legal challenge from some Philippines lawmakers and activists concerned that it represented a challenge to sovereignty and would make the Philippines a launching pad for U.S. military intervention in the region.
+The defense deal with the Philippines faced a legal challenge from some of the Asian country's lawmakers and activists.
+They were concerned that it represented a challenge to sovereignty and would make the Philippines a launching pad for U.S. military intervention in the region.

-The Supreme Court ruled in January this year that it was constitutional.
+The Supreme Court ruled in January that it was constitutional.

-(Writing by Martin Petty; Editing by Mike Collett-White)
+Additional reporting by Roberta Rampton; Writing by Martin Petty; Editing by Mike Collett-White and Lisa Von Ahn